molview/molview/README.md

 MolView
 =======
 MolView is a web application for drawing, searching and viewing chemical structures.
-This web application is built upon the JavaScript libraries and online services listed below.
+This web application is built on top of the JavaScript libraries and online services listed below.
 I also drew inspration from the [Virtual Model Kit](http://chemagic.com/JSmolVMK2.htm), a similar webapplication.